 In other words, one of the key issues of the practice of archiving for me is how can we help protect those who contribute to archives, thus protecting the archive itself?

-I have a background as computer games researcher, and currently hold a position as Senior Lecturer in Interaction Design at the School of Arts and Communication (K3), Malmö University.
-My overall research interest concerns the relationships between social change and technological development, and how the introduction of new technologies and mediating tools evoke new patterns of behaviour and thinking.
-The last years I have been working in the field of Interaction Design, running research projects conducted in real-world settings, applying participatory design, and living-labs methodologies.
-In one way or another, all my projects circulate around matters of resilience and sustainability, with a focus on tools and methods for prototyping alternative futures and promoting dialogue, collaboration and knowledge transfer.
+Elisabet Nilsson, Ph.D.
+Educational Sciences, holds a position as Senior Lecturer in Interaction Design at the School of Arts and Communication (K3), Malmö University.
+Her overall research interest concerns the relationships between social change and technological development, and how the introduction of new technologies and mediating tools evoke new patterns of behaviour and thinking.
+Since 2010 she has been working in the field of interaction design running research projects conducted in real-world settings, applying participatory design, and living lab methodologies.
+In one way or another, all her projects circulate around matters of sustainability with a focus on tools and methods for prototyping alternative futures and promoting dialogue, collaboration and knowledge transfer.
+Besides research activities, she also teaches at the Interaction Design Master’s and Bachelor’s Programmes at K3.
+In Living Archives, she has been part of developing the research themes Co-archiving and Urban Archiving.

 I am an Art Historian and one of the Postdoc researchers for the Living Archives Research Project.